chaitanya-reddy-13/Algo_project/README.md

-# AlgoArena - Online Judge Platform
+# NexCode - Online Judge Platform

 A modern online judge platform built with Django, React, and AI assistance for competitive programming and coding education.